CER-REC/conditions/app/components/BubbleChart/InstrumentBubble/README.md

   * [X] Use d3 packing and d3 heirarchy to render the bubbles
   * [X] Ensure accessibility (with tabbing + onEnter)
   * [ ] On hover (timing to be determined) should same action as onClick
-  * [ ] onClick, removes all the existing styles on the circles + pointer svg
-    * [ ] Determine the x, y of the clicked circle -> Style the stroke of the circle and add svg for pointer
-    * [ ] Display line and arrow
-  * [ ] During render, add additional stroke in children component so that energy bubble(parents) touch while the children nested bubbles doesn't.
+  * [X] Ensure proper padding so energy bubble(parents) touch while the children nested bubbles doesn't.
-* [ ] Text to arc on the circle
+* [X] Text to arc on the circle
+  * [ ] Text place so that it doesn't overlap with another circle